Paroxysmal supraventricular tachycardia (PSVT)

 Tests and Exams

-A physical examination during a PSVT episode will show a rapid heart rate.
-It may also show bounding pulses in the neck.
+A physical exam during a PSVT episode will show a rapid heart rate.
+It may also show forceful pulses in the neck.

 The heart rate may be over 100, and even more than 250 beats per minute (bpm).
 In children, the heart rate tends to be very high.
 There may be signs of poor blood circulation such as light-headedness.
 Between episodes of PSVT, the heart rate is normal (60 to 100 bpm).